How to record an ocarina

 Do note that this graph represents sensitivity only, not absolute distance in physical space.
 The distance that a microphone will pick up from depends on multiple factors including background noise and acoustics.

 I recommend getting some headphones as they are cheaper relative to their quality and are not influenced by room acoustics.
-A good set of headphones is indispensable, as it allows you to monitor yourself as you record (look up audio recording monitoring), and allow you to hear a metronome, reference pitch or backing track, without it being picked up by your microphone.
+A good set of headphones is indispensable, as it allows you to hear your playing exactly as it is being recorded (look up audio recording monitoring), and allow you to hear a metronome, reference pitch or backing track, without it being audible in your final recording.

 Good microphones for recording ocarinas